 Willow work Is my passion and I am happiest sharing this with others who are interested in learning rural and traditional craft.

 Courses are bespoke and flexible arranged to meet the needs of the individual including the choice of product/s.
 From simple weaving such as willow bird feeders to more complicated baskets or animal sculptures all are suitable for beginners and those wishing to develop their skills.
 Please see the images top left of this...

 Try your hand at hexagonal weave basketry and make a hexagonal-weave basket while discovering pattern and unity in nature and many of the world’s traditional cultures.
 Deepen your understanding of the order in nature and how to apply principles of harmony such as the golden ratio into your work and design practice.
-You'll also learn how to weave a traditional willow tatza (celtic knot) baskets and woven spherical polyhedra.
+You'll also learn how to weave a traditional willow tatza (celtic knot) basket and woven spheres.

 2 day basket making course in the Stanwick Lakes nature reserve - suitable for beginners and more advanced learners.

 Our 1 day ‘Introduction to Basket Making’ course has been so popular we now provide a 2 day course as well.
 It is still suitable for people who are new to basket making but is also designed for those who would like to develop their skills and techniques further.

 Learn how to make a lip-work straw skep.
 You will make your skep from a long straw wheat with cane lapping.
 The Course tutor, Chris Park, will explain how to split bramble and willow as needed.
 You will be able to make about one third of your skep during the day, and take home the skills, tools, and materials to finish off at home.

 On this full day workshop, you will learn the basic techniques and skills which will enable you to create a wonderful willow chicken, duck or pheasant